You likely already know about the connection between the nervous system and fibromyalgia.

-Research in recent years is proving that this is truly a physical condition that is connected to a dysfunction in the nervous system, but affects various other systems of the body.
+Research in recent years continues to prove that this is truly a physical condition that is connected to a dysfunction in the nervous system, but affects various other systems of the body.

 As I often say, this is a multi-system condition affecting many systems in the body.
 You might often hear me say when we talk in our live videos that it often starts in the nervous system and branches off into other areas of the body.

 The fact that most patients suffer from pain that spreads throughout their bodies for most if not all of their lives hints to an issue with the nerves.
 The nervous system is the body’s way of interacting with the world.

 The nerves take in information from the surrounding world and trigger physical responses, including pain.
 There are billions of nerve cells in the system, which means billions of possible pain trigger points for fibromyalgia patients.

 We know a lot more today about fibromyalgia than we did in the past, and our goals here correlate well to create the safest and least invasive approach.
 Let’s take a look at what research has discovered and what it may mean for the treatment of this condition moving forward.

 The central nervous system (CNS) consists of the brain and the spinal cord.
 The brain accepts information from the surrounding world and sends signals to the body through the spinal cord.
 This communication is what triggers motion, speech, thought and other responses to anything happening in our surrounding worlds.

 For instance, you will pause the tv, and get up from the couch after hearing a knock at the door because your brain sends signals to your spinal cord ordering those motions.